FEDERAL & STATE Aid

 You will not be required to make principal payments while you are in school at least half-time.
 Six months after leaving school, dropping below half-time or graduating, you will begin to make regular monthly payments on both the principal (the amount you borrowed) and the interest (the amount charged to you for borrowing the money).
 Depending upon the total amount you borrowed, it may take up to ten years to repay your loan(s).

-Please complete the ENTIRE loan packet steps in order to avoid delays in the processing of your loan request.
+Please complete the ENTIRE loan form steps in order to avoid delays in the processing of your loan request.

-The DEADLINE to submit a loan packet is as follows:
+The DEADLINE to submit a loan form is as follows:

 A Few More Words of Advice. . .
 Borrow only what is absolutely necessary.
 You may be paying back this loan for a long time.
 Take the time now to ask questions and make the right decision, that decision can save you money.